kaob1991/pands-project2021/README.md

 We can see from the output it shows that there are 5 variables, and 4 of them are of type float (sepal length, sepal width, petal length, petal width), and one string which is the species type.

-Running the data through ```describe()``` returned a basic numerical summary of the data containing the mean, max, std etc of the data file
+Running the data through ```describe()``` returned a basic numerical summary of the data containing the mean, max, standard deviation etc of the data file
 ```python
 print("Numerical summary of the datatypes:", file = out)
 print(iris.describe(), file = out)